< Browse to Previous Essay | Browse to Next Essay >

 The land and waters had been home to Salish tribes for millennia, but they would be overwhelmed by their new neighbors within a few short years.

-The Collins Party: King County's First White Settlers
+The Collins Party: King County's First Non-Indian Settlers

 Names and Ages of the Collins Party upon Their Arrival on the Duwamish on September 27, 1851